 Although the fairy tale "Little Snow White" had existed in numerous more or less recognizable versions before Jacob and Wilhelm Grimm published it, the brothers' version was established as the most influential one.
-As Christine Shojaei Kawan points out, the "Grimms' tale, now firmly established as the quintessential version of Snow White, became the object of countless reinterpretations."6 Therefore it makes sense to refer to Grimm's "Little Snow White" as the traditional version in this paper.
+As Christine Shojaei Kawan points out, the "Grimms' tale, now firmly established as the quintessential version of Snow White, became the object of countless reinterpretations."
+Therefore it makes sense to refer to Grimm's "Little Snow White" as the traditional version in this paper.

 There are several key elements of the traditional story which need to be discussed to put the changes in the modern versions into perspective.
 One of these is the role of the King.
-Although this might come as a surprise, the King is "mentioned by the Grimms only in the context of his remarriage and even then, solely to motivate the presence of the stepmother."7 After this, he disappears from the story.
-Even this short presence might be lacking in some versions, as the Grimm brothers are known to have "edited the tales in their collection"8 significantly.
-Despite the King's physical disappearance from the story, his "presence looms large in spite of his virtual absence in the story, it is crucial to realize that their actions can still be influenced by an external patriarchal force.
+Although this might come as a surprise, the King is "mentioned by the Grimms only in the context of his remarriage and even then, solely to motivate the presence of the stepmother."
+After this, he disappears from the story.
+Even this short presence might be lacking in some versions, as the Grimm brothers are known to have "edited the tales in their collection" significantly.
+Despite the King's physical disappearance from the story, his "presence looms large in spite of his virtual absence in the story."
+This is important, as although the actions of female characters constitute the vast majority of the story, it is crucial to realize that their actions can still be influenced by an external patriarchal force.

 This leads to another key element of the story - the mirror.
 As Baccchilega points out, "the authority" the mirror possesses is that of "movens of more than just plot.
-Snow White is acceptable as a character, and 'Little Snow White' is acceptable as a narrative because the authority of the mirror legitimizes both."10 Discord exists among fairy-tale scholars about whose voice is
+Snow White is acceptable as a character, and 'Little Snow White' is acceptable as a narrative because the authority of the mirror legitimizes both."
+Discord exists among fairy-tale scholars about whose voice is